ga4gh/va-spec/schema/defs/annotation/VariationGermlineConditionStatement.rst

       - :ref:`Contribution`
       - 0..m
       -
-   *  - significance
+   *  - direction
       - string
       - 0..1
-      - The significance of this statement with respect to the target proposition.
+      - The direction of this statement with respect to the target proposition.
+   *  - variation_descriptor
+      - `CategoricalVariationDescriptor <vod.json#/$defs/CategoricalVariationDescriptor>`_
+      - 0..1
+      - A descriptor characterizing the variation impacting the condition.
+   *  - variation_origin
+      - string
+      - 0..1
+      - A representation of whether the subject variation is inherited (germline) or acquired (somatic).
    *  - condition_descriptor
       - `ConditionDescriptor <vod.json#/$defs/ConditionDescriptor>`_
       - 0..1
       - A descriptor characterizing the condition impacted by the variation.
-   *  - variation_descriptor
-      - `CategoricalVariationDescriptor <vod.json#/$defs/CategoricalVariationDescriptor>`_
-      - 0..1
-      - A descriptor characterizing the variation impacting the condition.
    *  - classification
       - `Coding <core.json#/$defs/Coding>`_
       - 0..1
-      - The conclusion drawn from the statement proposition, significance, confidence level, and/or  confidence score.
+      - The conclusion drawn from the statement proposition, direction, strength, and/or  confidence score.
    *  - target_proposition
       - :ref:`VariationGermlineConditionProposition`
       - 0..1